-- (2) This rate of return assumes: - a percentage change in the aggregate price of the underlying stocks that equals the percentage change in the Index from the hypothetical Starting Value to the relevant hypothetical Ending Value; - (b) a constant dividend yield of 1.91% per annum, paid quarterly from the date of initial delivery of the Notes and at maturity, applied to the value of the Index at the beginning of each quarter and reinvested into the stocks included in the Index at the end of each quarter, assuming the Index value increases or decreases linearly from the hypothetical Starting Value to the applicable hypothetical Ending Value; - (c) no transaction fees or expenses; and - (d) an investment term from February 18, 2003 to April 19, 2004, a term expected to be equal to that of the Notes. - (3) This is the hypothetical Starting Value of the Index.
-The actual Starting Value will be determined on the Pricing Date and will be disclosed in the final prospectus supplement delivered in connection with sales of the Notes.
+- (2) This rate of return assumes: - (a) a percentage change in the aggregate price of the underlying stocks that equals the percentage change in the Index from the Starting Value to the relevant hypothetical Ending Value; - (b) a constant dividend yield of 2.19% per annum, paid quarterly from the date of initial delivery of the Notes, applied to the value of the Index at the beginning of each quarter and reinvested into the stocks included in the Index at the end of each quarter, assuming the Index value increases or decreases linearly from the Starting Value to the applicable hypothetical Ending Value; - (c) no transaction fees or expenses; and - (d) an investment term from November 29, 2002 to January 31, 2005. - (3) This is the Starting Value.

 The above figures are for purposes of illustration only.
-The actual Redemption Amount received by investors and the resulting total and pretax annualized rates of return will depend on the actual Starting Value and Ending Value determined as described in this prospectus supplement.
+The actual Redemption Amount received by investors and the resulting total and pretax annualized rates of return will depend on the actual Ending Value as determined as described in this prospectus supplement.